Dara Malinova

 Dara Malinova (Bulgarian: Дара Малинова; born 27 February 2009) is a Bulgarian rhythmic gymnast.
-She is the 2024 European Junior silver medalist with ribbon.
-At national level she is the 2024 National Junior all-around champion.
+She is the 2024 European Junior silver medalist in ribbon.
+At the national level she is the 2024 National Junior all-around champion.

 Career

 Dara took up gymnastics at age 5, as her mom, a former national swimmer, and one of her friends brought her to the CSKA club's hall.
 At the age of 7 Silvia Stoyneva took her to the club "Levski" where she stayed for another 2 years.
 In 2018, Krisi Shikerova founded the Sofia Sport Club, where Dara followed Bozhidara Racheva, who was her coach until she joined the national team.

 Junior

 In 2021 she won silver in the national junior club championships with Sofia Sport 2017.
 In the All-Around of the state championship she won the title.
 She won gold with hoop, silver with ball, bronze with ribbon and 4th with clubs, thus being included into the elite category.
 Dara also won silver in the national individual championships, behind Eva Emilova, and with hoop and ball as well as gold with clubs and ribbon.

 At the first control training of 2022 she was 2nd in the All-Around and with ball, 3rd with hoop.
 In the second control she was 5th in the All-Around.
 She then took part in the Sofia Cup.

 In 2023, at the Miss Valentine tournament in Tartu she won silver in teams along Elvira Krasnobaeva and Nikol Todorova.
 She ended 5th in teams, with Magdalena Valkova, at the Gymnastik International, winning bronze in the hoop final.
 At the AGF Trophy in Baku she won bronze with clubs, she ranked 5th with ball, 6th with hoop and 8th with ribbon.
 During the national championships she won four bronze medals, in the All-Around, with hoop, clubs and ribbon.